-I get many questions about washers that won't run, won't run properly or seem to be damaging clothes.
+I get lots of questions about washers that won't run, won't run properly or seem to be damaging clothes.
 While I do my best to help, there are some things that you can check before you call a repairman.
 Many problems can be solved with just a few tools and little knowledge.
 If you need help with your particular model, here's how to find repair manuals and parts.

 Problem: Washer Vibration